TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Arrows on cells point to the greatest number among the four cells adjacent to it.
 * *Constraint*: Arrows are not part of a region.
 * *Constraint*: When two numbers are orthogonally adjacent across a region boundary, the numbers must be different.
+* *Variant*: **Masakuchi** - Arrows now have numbers.
+Numbers indicate the difference between the highest and second highest orthogonal neighbors around the black cells (excluding itself)

+### Meadows
+* *Goal*: Divide the grid into square blocks.
+* *Constraint*: Each block contains exactly one circle.

 ### Nawabari
 * *Goal*: Divide the grid into rectangular regions.